Midohajhouj/VulnMachine/Tr0ll2/Walkthrough.md

 2025-01-19 00:19:31 (14.3 MB/s) - ‘answer.txt’ saved [1412653/1412653]

+it a base64 encoding algorithm let decode it
 ## base64 -d answer.txt >> pass.txt

 ## now we have a username in usr.txt , and unknown password on pass.txt